6-inch wheels. Handles adjust and the wheels roll easy. Unit is ideal as a portable option for those in need of mobile support.

 This model is so easy to assemble, you probably won't need to look at the manual.
-It is manufactured with durable steel and includes a basket for personal items.
-The handles are height-adjustable and can be angled to suit the individual's needs.
+Made with durable steel and includes a basket for personal items.
+Height-adjustable handles.

 To remain folded, this walker requires a tiny separate piece that can be easily lost.